auth0/docs/articles/extensions/delegated-admin/hooks.md

 # Delegated Administration: Hooks

-If you are a user with the `Delegated Admin - Administrator` role in your User Profile, log in to the Delegated Administration Dashboard, and click on your name in the top right corner, you'll see a  *Configure* option.
-On the Configuration page, you can manage the different Hooks and queries that allow you to customize the behavior of the Delegated Administration extension.
+If you're a user assigned the **Delegated Admin - Administrator** role, you can manage the different Hooks and queries that allow you to customize the behavior of the Delegated Administration extension.

 ![](/media/articles/extensions/delegated-admin/dashboard-configuration.png)

+To access the configuration area:

+1. Log in to the Delegated Administration Dashboard
+2. Click on your name in the top right corner.
+You'll see a drop-down menu; click on the **Configure** option.

+The **Configuration** page to which you're redirected is where you can manage your Hooks and queries.

 ## Hooks Signature